Manufacturing Health Officer Training Continuously Adapting to New Guidance and Requirements

 Who Should Attend: All levels of leadership, front line supervisors/ managers and others in the role of Health Officers.
 The training will be most valuable to small- and medium-size manufacturers that don’t have a full-time Environmental, Health and Safety Officer.

 Course Dates: The course will be offered three times (maximum 24 participants per course).
 The first course will begin on June 4, 2020 (at capacity, no longer accepting registrations) and run for 5 weeks (Thursdays, 1:30 – 3:30 pm).
 The second course will begin on June 16, 2020 (at capacity, no longer accepting registrations) and run for 5 weeks (Tuesdays, 10 am – 12 N).
+The third course will begin on July 9, 2020 and run for 5 weeks (Thursdays, 1:30 – 3:30 pm).

 Cost: These three courses are open to up to 3 participants (total) per company at no cost.
 Additional Health Officer Training courses will be added based on interest at a cost of $450 per participant.